Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/CloudAndPortal/AddItemsToPortal/README.md

 1. A `Portal` is created with a `Credential` using `OAuthModeUser`.
 The `Portal` instance is loaded and the OAuth sign in page is displayed.
 The user must now provide credentials.
 2. Once the sign-in process is complete, a `PortalItem` of type `CSV` is created using this `Portal` instance.
 3. When the portal is successfully loaded, the `PortalUser` object is obtained from the `Portal`.
-5. When the "Add Item" button is clicked, the item is added via the `PortalUser`'s `addPortalItemWithUrl` method.
+5. When the "Add Item" button is clicked, the item is added via the `PortalUser`'s `addPortalItemWithUrlAsync` method.
 The `PortalItem` and the local URL of the CSV file are supplied as parameters.
 6. When the item has been successfully added, it is loaded in order to retrieve online properties such as the `itemId`.'
-7. When the "Delete Item" button is clicked, the item is passed as a parameter for the portalUser's `deleteItem` method.
+7. When the "Delete Item" button is clicked, the item is passed as a parameter for the portalUser's `deleteItemAsync` method.

 ## Relevant API

 * Portal
 * PortalItem
-* PortalUser::addPortalItemWithUrl
+* PortalUser::addPortalItemWithUrlAsync
-* PortalUser::deleteItem
+* PortalUser::deleteItemAsync

 ## Tags